thevickypedia/RuStream/README.md

-# pystream-rustic
+# RuStream
-Rustic version of PyStream
+Rustic API to stream videos from localhost